 MANAGE YOUR EXPECTATIONS

-Although new adventures can be exciting, changing habits that you’re used to can play tricks on your mind.
-Your mind, in its attempt to keep you safe, might encourage you to be careful or to be wary.
-Changes can cause stress, and when you’re stressed, you’re less likely to resist temptation.
-Learning what to expect when you eat a plant-based diet.
+Although new adventures can be exciting, changing habits you’re used to can play tricks on your mind.
+In its attempt to keep you safe, your mind might encourage you to be careful or to be wary.
+These are things to consider when eating a plant-based diet.

 “Neuroscientists sometimes say that we have one brain, but two minds: a mind that makes conscious choices, based on self-reflection and awareness, and a mind that makes automatic responses based on instinct and habit,”

-Read on to discover what to expect when you eat a plant-based diet, both the things that are challenging and things that are beneficial.
+Read on to discover what to expect when eating a plant-based diet, both the things that are challenging and things that are beneficial.

-You’ll know where all of your grocery items are in the store, you’ll know how to set up a plant-based meal plan, you’ll factor in getting the right nutrition and you won’t let other people steer you off track.
+You’ll know where all of your grocery items are in the store, you’ll know how to set up a plant-based meal plan, you’ll factor in getting the right nutrition, and you won’t let other people steer you off track.

-10 Things You Might Experience When Eating a Plant-Based Diet
+What to Expect When Eating a Plant-Based Diet

 To help you with these new ingredients, be sure to check out this article, “Uncommon Ingredients,” which has a downloadable PDF of ingredients that can be found on Amazon (if you can’t find them in your local store).

 Takeaway: Take time in the market to find these new foods.

-Along with new foods, comes new ways of cooking.
-If you’re not familiar with tofu or tempeh, it may take a few times making a recipe until you feel you’ve got it.
-To help you with some of these, check out our article, “Cooking with Tofu,” and “Cooking with Tempeh.”
+Along with new foods come new ways of cooking.
+If you’re not familiar with tofu or tempeh, it may take a few times of making a recipe until you feel you’ve got it.
+To help you with some of these, check out my articles “Cooking with Tofu” and “Cooking with Tempeh.”

 Also, as you filter out the overly-processed, highly flavored items, your tastebuds will “reset” and not need such overwhelming flavors to be satisfied.
 The bonus here is that as the adjustment sets in, you will be shocked to discover how delicious simple fruits and vegetables can be!

 Takeaway: Throw out old, preconceived notions about what plant-based foods you do and don’t like, and try everything “for the first time” all over again.